kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 - `@ConfigSource("app")` makes the `app` section a first-class dependency
 - the contract stays close to the code that consumes it
 - refactoring config keys becomes safer because the structure is explicit in one place

+All three methods return non-nullable types, so all three values are required.
+Making one of them optional is a code change, not a file change: mark it `@Nullable` in Java or return a nullable type in
+Kotlin.
+Method names are matched leniently, so `someBarString()` also reads `some-bar-string` and `some_bar_string` from the file.

 ## Required Values { #required-values }